zephinzer/gtcdk8s/00-setup/README.md

 For Linux users, follow the instructions at this page: [https://www.virtualbox.org/wiki/Linux_Downloads](https://www.virtualbox.org/wiki/Linux_Downloads).

+### VirtualBox Installation Notes
+#### Secure Boot needs to be disabled?
-> **Note** If you're running Ubuntu on a machine with Secure Boot enabled, the easier way is to use another machine.
-If you choose to continue with this, follow the steps in [./virtualbox-on-ubuntu-with-secure-boot.md](./virtualbox-on-ubuntu-with-secure-boot.md).
+If you're running Ubuntu on a machine with Secure Boot enabled, the easier way is to use another machine.
+If you choose to continue with this, follow the steps in [./virtualbox-on-ubuntu-with-secure-boot.md](./virtualbox-on-ubuntu-with-secure-boot.md) (warning: not trivial).

-### Verify VirtualBox Installation
+#### Verifying VirtualBox Installation
 Verify that VirtualBox is correctly installed by running the following in your Terminal/PowerShell:

 ```sh